Skip to main content

 • Conventional mortgage.
 A conventional mortgage is typically available to people with good to great credit scores looking to finance a home purchase.
 They are usually available with fixed or adjustable-rate terms, and aren't insured or guaranteed by government agencies.

 • Home equity loan.
 If you already own a house and have a decent amount of equity built up, a home equity loan may be worth considering.
 This form of borrowing allows you to take out money based on the equity you’ve built up and use it for other expenses, like buying an REO property.
+Chase does not currently offer this product.

 • Renovation loan.
 A renovation loan is made for borrowers looking to purchase a home and finance renovations.
 The loan wraps up both expenses into one.
 A good to great credit score is usually required for this type of loan and the borrowed amount may have certain clauses attached.
+Chase does not currently offer this product.

 • Hard money loan.
 A hard money loan is often a last resort.
 It is a way to quickly get cash for a home purchase that requires a lot of maintenance work.
 They are assessed based on risk rather than credit and come with higher interest, higher down payments and extensive insurance requirements.
 Some buyers use these loans to expedite the process and then convert them into a more traditional mortgage like a conventional or FHA loan down the line.